Koumala, Queensland: Education

-Koumala State School is a government primary (Prep-6) school for boys and girls at Bull Street.
+Koumala State School is a government primary (Prep–6) school for boys and girls at Bull Street.
 In 2018, the school had an enrolment of 114 students with 8 teachers (6 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

 There are no secondary schools in Koumala.
-The nearest goverbnebt secondary school is Sarina State High School in neighbouring Sarina to the north.
+The nearest government secondary school is Sarina State High School in neighbouring Sarina to the north.

 Amenities

 Country Women's Association building, Brown Street (October 2022).

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Bull Street near the school.

 The Koumala branch of the Queensland Country Women's Association meets at the CWA Hall at 33 Brown Street.